 active_prs: daily_snapshot

-review_queue_depth: daily_snapshot # PRs waiting for reviewer
+review_queue_depth: daily_snapshot # PRs waiting on a reviewer

 qa_backlog_depth: daily_snapshot